Overwintering vegetables is a great way to get more harvests the

 Honorable Mentions for Overwintering

-Winter Density lettuce (pictured above) overwintered and as you can see is much larger the the direct sown winter density lettuce for comparison.
+Winter Density lettuce (pictured above) overwinters great.
+As you can see is much larger the the direct sown winter density lettuce for comparison.
 I left it without protection however I it doesn’t overwinter every season, it’s been weather and snow pending for us.

 Carrots can be harvested during the winter months and early spring but variety makes a big difference.
 Napoli & Autumn king are a couple of great varieties that can handle colder temperatures.
 They taste wonderful and sweeter after frosts like many root vegetables.
 In general they’re better harvested right as the ground thaws, waiting too long will reduce quality.
 If you have a low tunnel over them you can harvest all winter.